In the modern digital age of saturated marketing messages, getting press communication right is more important than ever.

 With that in mind, prospecting becomes even more essential.
 You’re not dealing with link sellers anymore; you’re speaking to bloggers and journalists at authoritative websites.

-Every step of the prospecting process needs to be spot on if you’re to enjoy the best results from your PR strategy.
+Every step of the prospecting process needs to be spot on to enjoy the best results from your PR strategy.

 To make your life easier, we’ve put together the following list of rules for prospecting: